Soap, health & hygiene have a huge impact on our world, yet the hotel industry is tossing a million bars of soap every day.

 Seipler learned how to recycle soap, but the operation was scrappy at first.

 “We all sat around on upside-down pickle buckets, with potato peelers.
 We would scrape soap, had a meat grinder to break it down, and cookers to melt it.
-We had wood soap molds and racks to fan down the soap when it was done re-badging (adding logos).”
+We had wood soap moulds and racks to fan down the soap when it was done re-badging (adding logos).”

 The power would cut out in the house every 30 minutes, and the police even stopped by once with a few suspicions.